feydor/saru-buf/README.md

 ```
 or simply use the example saru-buf.wrap in the root of this repository.

+## Documentation

+Read the documentation for a description of the public API and examples: [libsaru-buf API Docs](/docs/index.md).

 ## Development

 To create a build directory, run: